Red River (manga): Others

 The first princess of Arzawa (a country to the west of the Hittites on the shores of the Aegean Sea), Alexandra is sent by her mother to surrender herself to Ishtar as a concubine, not realizing that Ishtar is female.
 After Arzawa becomes an ally of the Hittites, Alexandra, who has come to adore Yuri, spends a great deal of time in the Hittite kingdom and later becomes the love interest for Prince Juda.

 Alexandra is about 13 years old when she is first seen in book 13 of the series.
 In a slight difference to the Japanese edition, probably changed to appeal more to an American audience, the manga translation only mentions that Alexandra has been sent to "serve" Ishtar, not that she has been sent as a concubine.

 Media

 Manga

-The manga series was written and illustrated by Chie Shinohara.
-Its chapters were serialized in the bimonthly manga anthology Shōjo Comic from January 5, 1995 to June 5, 2002.
-They were then collected and published in 28 tankōbon volumes by Shogakukan, and later republished in 16 bunkobon volumes.
-Viz Media announced on February 13, 2004 that they had acquired the series for an English-language release in North America, with volume 1 scheduled for a second-quarter release.
-Viz released volume 1 on June 23, 2004, and volume 28 was released on January 12, 2010.
-On February 2, 2024, Viz Media announced that they would begin releasing 3-in-1 omnibus versions of the manga in Q4 2024.
+Written and illustrated by Chie Shinohara, Red River was serialized in the bimonthly manga anthology Shōjo Comic from January 5, 1995, to June 5, 2002, with its chapters collected and published by Shogakukan in 28 tankōbon volumes and later republished in 16 bunkobon volumes.
+Viz Media announced on February 13, 2004, that they had acquired the series for an English-language release in North America, with Volume 1 released on May 26 of that same year, and volume 28 released on January 12, 2010.
+They released the series digitally from March 19 to October 15, 2013.
+On February 2, 2024, Viz Media announced that they would begin releasing 3-in-1 omnibus versions of the manga, with the first volume released on October 15, 2024.

 Red River is also published in Vietnam by Tre Publishing House, in Germany by Egmont Manga & Anime, and in Italy by Star Comics.